A few years ago, my wife came home from the grocery store with a name-brand vitamin.

 They show the name of the fruit or vegetable in the list of ingredients, such as "pineapple" or "broccoli."

-This is what separates the high-quality vitamins from the grocery store cheapies.
+This is what separates the high-quality vitamins from the Amazon, eBay and grocery store cheapies.

 How To Find Whole-Food Supplements